mailslurp/examples/README.md

 - to run an example `cd` into the directory and run `make test` or `API_KEY=your-api-key make test`.

 ## CI
-Examples are tested using Github actions and CircleCI.
+Examples are tested with each major release and on a schedule using Github actions and CircleCI.